password: KRYPTONISGREAT

 Navigate into the directory

-confirms the encryption method (ROT13) and shows where the file containing the password (krypton2
+READMEconfirms the encryption method (ROT13) and shows where the file containing the password (krypton2) is located.

 -